 15. Rough sex isn't more likely to cause a UTI.

 16. Waterfall d-mannose won't cure an existing infection.

 17. In fact, there are no herbal remedies that can actually cure a UTI.

 18. Taking an antibiotic pill before or after sex can also help prevent infections.

 So armed with this knowledge, go forth and have infection-free fun!

-Natalya Lobanova is junior staff writer at BuzzFeed and is based in London.
+Natalya Lobanova is a staff writer at BuzzFeed and is based in London.